Tanayakumardeep/Vendor-Sales-Analysis/README.md

-# 📊 Regional Sales Analysis
+# 📊 Vendor Sales Analysis

 ## 📌 Project Overview
 This project focuses on analyzing **5 years of historical U.S. regional sales data** to uncover trends, evaluate profitability, and support strategic decision-making.
 Using **Exploratory Data Analysis (EDA)** and an **interactive Power BI dashboard**, the analysis provides actionable insights into seasonality, product performance, channel profitability, and regional sales variations.